php-fig/fig-standards/proposed/phpdoc.md

 ### 5.1.
 Summary

 A Summary MUST contain an abstract of the "Structural Element" defining the purpose.
-It is RECOMMENDED for Summaries to span a single line or at most two, but not more than that.
+It is RECOMMENDED for Summaries to span a single line or two, but not more than that.

 A Summary MUST end with two sequential line breaks, unless it is the only content in the PHPDoc.

 If a Description is provided, then it MUST be preceded by a Summary.
-Otherwise the Description will be considered the Summary, until the end of the Summary is reached.
+Otherwise the Description risks being mistaken as the Summary.

-Because a Summary is comparable to a chapter title, it is beneficial to use as little formatting as possible.
-As such, contrary to the Description (see next chapter), no recommendation is done to support a mark-up language.
-It is explicitly left up to the implementing application whether it wants to support this or not.
+Because a Summary is comparable to a chapter title, it is RECOMMENDED to use as little formatting as possible.
+Contrary to the Description, no recommendation is made to support a mark-up language.

 ### 5.2.
 Description